OuerdiaSlm/OuerdiaSlaimi_12_10012022/README.md

 ### Application
 - The `cd mon-app` command will allow you to go move to directory.
+- The `npm install` command will allow you to install the dependencies.
 - The `npm start` command will allow you to run the application in port http://localhost:3001/

 ## Documents